 The giving caregivers literally hand the child over to the receiving parents at the doorway.

-Giving caregivers can say, “I’m going to miss you and you’re going to miss us, but it’s time to go now”.
+If child is upset, giving caregivers can say, “I’m going to miss you and you’re going to miss us, but it’s time to go now”.

-Child should take not only his clothes, but also some special toys or bedding.
+Child should take not only their clothes, but also some special toys or bedding.
 Such transitional objects are helpful to children.
 Allowing the child to take their bedding is important, as the familiar smell is reassuring.
 Do not wash the bedding right away, so the child can maintain familiarity while adjusting.

 The child’s ability to move into the sad or mad stages of the grief process is a major factor in determining how long the transition period will be especially in older children with strong attachments to current placement.
 The transition plan for the older child has to be flexible to reflect the importance of this objective.

 After the move, the receiving caregivers should try to keep to the child’s routine and avoid having multiple unfamiliar people hold the child.
-This will help minimizing confusion for the child during this time of adjustment.
+This will help minimize confusion for the child during this time of adjustment.

 Be wary, most receiving caregivers do not recognize the need for a prolonged visiting schedule and many children and giving caregivers want to get the “whole thing over with”.
 However, it takes time to move through the stages of grief and rushing it could cause more emotional harm for the child as well as risk the permanency of reunification, adoption or success of the move.
 On the contrast, too long of a transition period may pose as many problems as one that is too short.
 The child’s therapist will be an essential component of the process to assist in re-evaluating the readiness of the child to complete the transition.